laravel/docs/artisan.md

 <a name="options"></a>
 ### Options

 Options, like arguments, are another form of user input.
 Options are prefixed by two hyphens (`--`) when they are specified on the command line.
 There are two types of options: those that receive a value and those that don't.
-Options that don't receive a value serve as a boolean "switch".
+Options that don't receive a value serve as a boolean "switch."
 Let's take a look at an example of this type of option:

     /**
      * The name and signature of the console command.